photoprism/photoprism-docs/docs/user-guide/faq.md

 ## Metadata ##

+??? question "Windows shows different metadata values.
+Could this be a bug in PhotoPrism?"

+    In order to see all metadata and for us to help, it is required that you use Exiftool to extract and display the metadata in your files.
+Oftentimes, it then becomes clear why you see different values.
+For example, it may be that Windows does not support some fields and therefore ignores them, or that the data comes from the file system and not from the files.
+If you then still feel like something is wrong and it found a bug in PhotoPrism, please always provide us with sample files for testing.

 ??? question "Why do some pictures have an odd date like 01/01/1980?"

     This may happen in case there was an issue with your camera's settings when the photo was taken.